Find out how many solar panels you need, estimated system cost, and payback period for your US home | Calculator4U

 Calculate solar panel energy production based on system size and location.

-The Solar Panel Energy Calculator helps homeowners and installers accurately estimate electricity production from photovoltaic (PV) systems.
-Understanding how much energy solar panels generate is essential for sizing your system correctly, calculating potential savings, and making informed decisions about your renewable energy investment.
+The Solar Panel Energy Calculator helps homeowners and installers accurately estimate electricity production, system costs, required capacity, and payback periods for photovoltaic (PV) systems.
+Understanding how much energy solar panels generate and how many panels you need is essential for sizing your system correctly, calculating potential savings, and making informed decisions before committing to a renewable energy investment.

-Solar energy production depends on several interconnected factors: your geographic location determines available sunlight, panel specifications define conversion efficiency, and installation conditions affect real-world performance.
-A 6kW system in Phoenix, Arizona produces significantly more electricity than the same system in Seattle, Washington—understanding these variables prevents costly over- or under-sizing mistakes.
+Solar energy production and costs depend on several interconnected factors: your geographic location determines available sunlight and local pricing, panel specifications define conversion efficiency, and installation conditions affect real-world performance.
+A 6kW system in Phoenix, Arizona produces significantly more electricity and has a different financial profile than the same system in Seattle, Washington—understanding these variables prevents costly over- or under-sizing mistakes.

 According to the U.S. Department of Energy, residential solar installations have grown over 30% annually, with the average American home now able to offset 80-100% of electricity consumption with a properly sized system.
-This calculator uses industry-standard formulas and regional solar irradiance data to provide accurate production estimates for your specific situation.
+Solar panel prices have dropped over 70% since 2014, and US electricity rates rose approximately 15% from 2021–2024, making solar increasingly cost-effective.
+This calculator uses industry-standard formulas, regional solar irradiance data, and 2026 installed cost benchmarks from Lawrence Berkeley National Laboratory (LBNL) to provide accurate production and financial estimates based on your monthly electricity usage (kWh), ZIP code, and roof size.

 Panel Wattage = Rated power of each panel in watts (e.g., 400W)